ZupIT/ritchie-cli/README.md

 **Ritchie CLI** is an open source project that allows to **create**, **store** and **share** automations, and execute them through command lines.

-**No more:**

-- it works on my machine!
-- what is the correct input parameter?
-- where is my script?
-- ...

-**More:**

-- usability
-- customization
-- flexibility
-- ...

 * * *

 This repository contains the CLI core, which can execute **formulas** stored inside other repositories such as [ritchie-formulas](https://github.com/ZupIT/ritchie-formulas) or [ritchie-formulas-demo](https://github.com/ZupIT/ritchie-formulas-demo)